godswillalfred/ME-Group-11-Fresh-Orange-vs-Rotten-Orange-/README.md

 This remains a binary fresh-orange versus rotten-orange classifier, as required by the exercise.
 The confidence score describes preference between those two classes; it does not prove that the uploaded object is an orange.

+## Contributors